ctfs/write-ups-2016/asis-ctf-2016/pwn/shadow-99/README.md

 	0x08048815    1 30           sym.heinz

-I encourage you to play around with the binary a little bit further and reverse it of your own, as I will now concentrate on the exploitation part of the game.
+I encourage you to play around with the binary a little bit further and reverse it of your own, as I will now concentrate on the exploiting part of the game.

 The first thing you'll notice are the weird looking function calls: